 Divorce from Bed and Board

 Despite a name that suggests otherwise, a divorce from bed and board action does not actually result in a divorce of the married couple.
 Divorce from bed and board is, rather, a court-ordered separation of the couple.
 This is a fault-based action and is not typically required in the process of a divorce.
 Fault-based means that the spouse seeking the divorce from bed and board must show that they have been injured by the other spouse according to one of the six grounds in North Carolina General Statute § 50.7 – one these grounds being adultery.
 This is important because a divorce from bed can be used to establish some of the rights of the spouses such as who stays in the marital home if both parties are refusing to leave, or to support a claim for alimony, post separation support, or child custody.

 Adultery and Civil Law Suits

-Though the two law suits differ in their technical details, both are intended to show the role of the third party in breaking up the marriage so that the injured spouse can claim monetary damages for emotional turmoil caused, financial damages suffered (if any) and loss of companionship and marriage.
+North Carolina is one of the few states where a lawsuit can be filed as a result of adultery.
+While the injured spouse cannot sue the adulterous spouse, the law allows the injured spouse to bring a civil action against the third party with whom the adulterous spouse cheated.
+The two lawsuits that can be pursued by the injured spouse are Alienation of Affection and Criminal Conversation.
+Though the suits differ in their technical details, both are intended to show the role of the third party in breaking up the marriage so that the injured spouse can claim monetary damages for emotional turmoil caused, financial damages suffered, and loss of companionship and marriage.